nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The indexes must be positive integers 1, 2, 3, …​

 Examples:
-* `list` followed by `return 1 b/2` returns the 2nd book in the book list from the 1st person in the user records.
+* `listBook/listPerson` followed by `return 1 b/2` returns the 2nd book in the book list from the 1st person in the user records.

 ### Common Functions